Trump say it's possible he could pick FBI head by next week

 The first candidate to arrive was Alice Fisher, a high-ranking Justice Department official in the George W. Bush administration.
 She left after about an hour and a half inside the building and declined to comment to reporters.

+Adam Lee, special agent in charge of the FBI's Richmond, Virginia, office, was also interviewing Saturday afternoon.

-Among those also expected to be coming were acting FBI director Andrew McCabe, Michael J. Garcia, an associate judge on New York's highest court, and GOP Sen. John Cornyn of Texas, the No. 2 Senate leader and a former state attorney general.
+Among those also expected were acting FBI director Andrew McCabe, Michael J. Garcia, an associate judge on New York's highest court, and GOP Sen. John Cornyn, the No. 2 Senate leader and a former Texas attorney general.
 That's according to two people familiar with the search process who weren't authorized to publicly discuss the deliberations and spoke on condition of anonymity.

 Fisher formerly served as assistant attorney general for the Justice Department's Criminal Division.
 She faced resistance from Democrats during her confirmation over her alleged participation in discussions about detention policies at the Guantanamo Bay facility in Cuba.
 She also was deputy special counsel to the Senate special committee that investigated President Bill Clinton's Whitewater scandal.